mohsenht/Koslicki-lab-PSU/team/index.md

 ## Alumni

-These alumni from the lab who have graduated and moved on to other positions.
+These alumni from the lab have graduated and moved on to other positions.

 {% capture html %}
 {% include team-list.html role="pi" group="alum" mini="true" %}